MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 If a provider needs additional claims, then these can be configured via [optional claims for id_token](/entra/identity-platform/optional-claims).

 >[!NOTE]
->The preceding steps need to be done for each cloud environment, whether the approach is a multi-tenant app or apps created per-tenant.
-For the public Azure and Azure US Government clouds, if a multi-tenant app is being used rather than an app per tenant, then a different application which includes AppId is required for each environment.
+>The preceding steps need to be done for each cloud environment, whether the application is multi-tenant or created per-tenant.
+For public Azure and Azure for US Government, if a multi-tenant application is used, then a different application which includes AppId is required for each environment.

 ##  Add an EAM to Entra ID

 External identity provider information will be stored in each tenant's authentication methods policy as an authentication method of externalAuthenticationMethodConfiguration type.
 Each provider will have one entry in the list object of the policy, and per the authentication method framework, will have state of whether it’s enabled, include groups capable to use the method, and exclude groups that are not allowed to use the method.

 Admins will set the MFA requirement for users sign-ins by creating a Conditional Access policy and using the Require MFA Grant.
 External authentication methods aren't currently supported with Authentication Strengths based policies.